phonometrica/phonometrica/docs/intro/install.rst

 Mac OS
 ~~~~~~

-On Mac OS, Dolmen is provided as a standard DMG image disk.
+On Mac OS, Phonometrica is provided as a standard DMG image disk.
 Mount the
-image by double-clicking on it and drag the application ``Dolmen`` into
+image by double-clicking on it and drag the application ``Phonometrica`` into
 your ``Applications`` folder.
-If you want Dolmen to be able to interact
+If you want Phonometrica to be able to interact
 with Praat, you will need to install it in the ``Applications`` folder
 too.